jkjung-avt/yolov4_crowdhuman/README.md

 Training on a local PC
 ----------------------

+Continue from the steps in the previous section.
+We would be using the "darknet" framework to train the yolov4 model.

-1. Download and build Darknet code.
-(TODO: make darknet as a submodule and automate the build process.)
+1. Download and build "darknet" code.
+(Consider making "darknet" as a submodule and automate the build process...)

    ```shell
    $ cd ${HOME}/project/yolov4_crowdhuman